RedisLabs/redislabs-docs/content/rs/security/access-control/rbac/configure-acl.md

 ### Pub/sub channels

-The `&` prefix allows access to [pub/sub channels](https://redis.io/docs/manual/pubsub/) (only supported for databases with Redis version 6.2 and later).
+The `&` prefix allows access to [pub/sub channels](https://redis.io/docs/manual/pubsub/) (only supported for databases with Redis version 6.2 or later).

 To limit access to specific channels, include `resetchannels` before the allowed channels: